tstillwell/iis-perfkit/README.md

 For a full list of available logparser CLI switches, check the logparser.exe command help.

-Additional variables can be added via script parameters
+Arbitrary variables can also be passed into the scripts by following this convention.

 ## Logparser tutorials ##